Frank-Pechar/forkify/README.md

 - Retrieved Form Input using FormData() Method
 - Converted Input Data Array to Object using Object.fromEntries() Method
 - Converted Object to Array using Object.entries() Method
+- Used Data Attributes for Dyamically Updating for Pagination of Search Results, and Updating Recipe Servings
+- Usage of load and hashchange events to render recipe detail also used window.history.pushState() to change URL without reloading page